gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 In the next part I'll talk about lists, unions, optional values and dictionaries.

-*If you are reading this you're making me the greatest gift* since speaking of math makes me always happy.
+If you are reading this it's like you gave me a gift since speaking of math makes me always happy.
 I hope you enjoyed this ride between sets and functions, thanks for reading.

 Giulio